-In the event that a Philips employee is requested by a Health Care Provider to be a consultant or speaker or to serve on an advisory board or other fee-for-service arrangement, such arrangement shall be documented in an appropriate written agreement between the parties with fair market value compensation provided to Philips, consitent with the agreement's scope of work for such services.
+If a Philips employee is requested by a Health Care Provider to be a consultant or speaker or to serve on an advisory board or other fee-for-service arrangement, such arrangement shall be documented in an appropriate written agreement between the parties with fair market value compensation provided to Philips, consistent with the agreement's scope of work for such services.
 For completeness, the invitation itself must first be approved by the person to whom the prospective presenter reports.

-Fair market value shall be determined by using the Philips Guidance on Documenting Fair Market Value (FMV) for Agreements with U.S.- Based Health Care Providers found on the Philips North America LLC Compliance Program website.
+Fair market value shall be determined by using the Philips Guidance on Documenting Fair Market Value (FMV) for agreements with U.S. based Health Care Providers found on the Philips North America LLC Compliance Program intranet site.
 This document provides strict guidelines that focus on our financial relationship with Health Care Providers and a methodology to assess a range of permissible compensation for services.